 If you need to know the care requirements for animals for which we do not have care guides yet, the Internet is a wealth of information on all the aquatic animals we carry.
 A cursory Google search will most often yield the information you need.
 If you do not find the information you seek after five to ten minutes of searching, feel free to contact us.
 We will do our best to answer your questions within 24 hours or less (perhaps with the exception of Sundays and holidays).

 There are actually several factors as to why so many animals and plants are listed as sold out right now.
-We are currently limited on tank space at our current location so we can not have everything in stock all at the same time.
-Unfortunately we just do not have the space to be able to house everything all at once.
-But we are looking into moving into a larger facility in the future, we are just not quite there yet.
+We are currently limited on tank space so we can not have everything in stock all at the same time.
+Unfortunately we just do not have the space to be able to house everything all at once. p>

 Some animals are just not always available from our suppliers.
-We are always trying to get some animals in stock, but our suppliers just do not always have them available.
-For instance, it had been two years since we were last able to have some of our Thunderbolt Cherax crayfish in stock, but we were finally able to get some in the summer of 2017!
+We get in regular shipments of animals from our suppliers but our suppliers just do not always have everything available every time we get an order in.
 Some animals are just very rare or not always available.
 So even if we try to get some animals in every week, we almost always get shorted on certain animals just due to their rare availability.

 Other animals we are going to be bringing in on rotation when the demand is high enough for us to bring them back.
 If you have not signed up yet to be notified when something you are interested in is put back in stock please sign up!
-You may go to any sold out listing and click on the “email me when available” button to sign up to be notified the instant we are able to put something back in stock.
+You may go to any sold out listing and click on the “email me when available” button located vertically on the right side of your screen to sign up to be notified the instant we are able to put something back in stock.
 We do monitor these lists and try to bring in things when the demand is high enough for us to do so.

 We are also always trying to add new livestock to our inventory to keep bringing new and exciting additions to our shop!
 So if you have any suggestions or inquiries let us know and we will look into possibly carrying them.
 We have taken many suggestions from customers and now carry many new fish and a few shrimp as a result!